QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/use_case/index.md

 Associations are complex.
 They are only present between the actors and the use cases that the actor "**intends**" to do 📚.

-For instance, if a client is trying to withdraw some money but they forgot how to, they will read the help.
-But, they won't come, read the help, and leave, so there is no association between client and help.
+For instance, if a client is trying to withdraw some money but forgets how to so, they will read the help.
+But, they won't come, read the help, and leave, so there is no association between the client and "help".

 ![ATM example](_uml/associations.svg)
 </div><div>